filoxo/blog/content/posts/practical-thoughts-on-react-and-angular.md

 And this quote is somewhat old; these numbers have most likely increased.
 Angular ranks very high as a popular framework: 6th most loved, 4th most dreaded, and 2nd most wanted[&sup2;](#StackOverflowDeveloperSurvey2017) [&sup3;](#footnote2)</sup>.

 The Angular ecosystem is not quite as expansive, but has Google's weight behind the rest of their products to push out additional libraries that align with Angular.
 What that means is companion projects like [Angular Material](https://github.com/angular/material2), [AngularFire2](https://github.com/angular/angularfire2), and [Angular Universal](https://github.com/angular/universal) are kept up to date with the Angular core.
+Aside from these projects there aren't as many thriving projects built for Angular as I'd like to see.
+Many of these have gotten out of date very fast.

-Additionally, TypeScript has seen some great progress and adoption in the JS community as a whole; its the 3rd most loved and 6th most wanted language of 2017[&sup2;](#StackOverflowDeveloperSurvey2017)!
-Furthermore, the success with TypeScript that I've experienced is that it makes backend developers a more comfortable writing JavaScript.
+TypeScript has seen some great progress and adoption in the JS community as a whole; its the 3rd most loved and 6th most wanted language of 2017[&sup2;](#StackOverflowDeveloperSurvey2017)!
+Furthermore, a success with TypeScript that I've experienced is that it makes backend developers a more comfortable writing JavaScript.
 It enables bringing in some concepts that can help make a webapp more robust, in addition to being an ES6 transpiler.
 Learning TypeScript's features and syntax was not difficult.

 The most difficult part of using TypeScript is finding the correct type definitions (typings) to go along with your dependent libs.
 Most are available via npm under the `@types` namespace but if that isn't the case, you lose the main benefit of TypeScript in the first place: type safety.
 At the same time, that's no reason not to use Angular!
 It would make the developer all that better by taking the initiative to contribute the types.
 Yay for open source software!
+But this is a challege that you may face with Angular.

 ### Conclusion